 Love Confession: Tsubaki sort of confesses she likes Kyota when they're alone looking at the stars.
 It backfires, as Kyota isn't interested in women who confess to him due to a traumatic experience he had in the past.

 Love Dodecahedron: Kyota has tons of girls after him, including his senior Yuki, Nako, and Miho, but he and Tsubaki are in love with each other.
 Hiro later develops a crush on Tsubaki.

 Love Redeems: Kyota insists that he's changed from his past playboy ways because of Tsubaki.
 In fact, he tells Nako straight up that even if he had met her before he met Tsubaki, he would have dated her only as a part of The Bet because of his personality back then.

-Madonna-Whore Complex: Tsubaki is the Madonna, who is pure, Na´ve Everygirl when it comes to love, and wants to have sex after marriage.
+Madonna-Whore Complex: Tsubaki is the Madonna, a pure, Na´ve Everygirl when it comes to love who wants to have sex after marriage.
 She is depicted as extremely conservative and naive.
-Meanwhile, every other girl who Really Gets Around is either a shallow Alpha Bitch or a fickle, frivolous girl who has no sense of responsibility.
+Meanwhile, every other girl who Really Gets Around is either a shallow Alpha Bitch or a fickle, frivolous girl with no sense of responsibility.

 Missing Mom: Kyota's mom left the family when he was young and allegedly cheated on his father, which is one of the reasons why Kyota can't trust women.
 It turns out that she left because of Kyota's father's abusiveness and planned to take Kyota with her, but it just so happened that a detective Kyota's father hired took a photo of her boss giving her a Cooldown Hug, and that caused her to lose all custody rights to Kyota.
 Even though Kyota's mom had a good reason for leaving the family, Kyota is pretty much disconnected with her and refuses to even see her.